qcri-social/AIDR/Installation-instructions.md

 # 6. Tagger-API (aidr-tagger-api)

+* Create JDBC resources in server (e.g., Glassfish) to match the JNDI names (JNDI/aidr_predict and JNDI/aidr_fetch_manager) used in src/main/resource/META-INF/persistence.xml.
 * Build using maven following the instructions above; this should generate a file `aidr-tagger-api-X.war`
 * Deploy `aidr-tagger-api-X.war` to Glassfish using the instructions above.